 ESA means Emotional Support Animal.
 An Emotional Support Animal is an animal that provides therapeutic support to its owner and is protected by the Air Carriers Access Act (ACAA) and by the Fair Housing Authority (FHA).

-A qualified mental health professional that United Support Animals will connect you with will provide you with a consultation to assess your needs, if you are found to be in need of an ESA the therapist and United Support will provide you with an ESA letter that you can utilize as the documentation needed to obtain these rights.
+A qualified mental health professional that United Support Animals will connect you with will provide you with a consultation to assess your needs, if you are found to be in need of an ESA and United Support will provide you with an ESA letter that you can utilize as the documentation needed to obtain these rights.